-A blogger that I follow takes these gorgeous photos and turns them into prints, postcards, and notecards.
+A blogger that I follow takes gorgeous photos and turns them into prints, postcards, calendars, and notecards.
 100% of the profits are donated to The Wellhouse, a ministry that provides support to victims of human trafficking in Alabama.

 Better Life Bags